TourBySpot

 History & Cultural Background

-The construction of Charles Bridge began in 1357 under the patronage of King Charles IV, the Holy Roman Emperor.
-It was built to replace the earlier Judith Bridge, which had been severely damaged by a flood in 1342.
-According to legend, the foundation stone was laid at precisely 5:31 AM on July 9, 1357, a date and time chosen by royal astrologers for its unique palindromic sequence (1-3-5-7-9-7-5-3-1), believed to imbue the bridge with exceptional strength and longevity.
-Designed by Peter Parler, who also contributed to St. Vitus Cathedral, the bridge was a crucial trade route between Eastern and Western Europe and formed part of the coronation route for Bohemian kings.
-Originally called the Stone Bridge or Prague Bridge, it has been known as Charles Bridge since 1870.
-For centuries, it remained the sole crossing over the Vltava River in Prague, a testament to medieval engineering and foresight.
+The construction of Charles Bridge, originally known as the Stone Bridge or Prague Bridge, began in 1357 under the auspices of King Charles IV.
+It was built to replace the Judith Bridge, which had been severely damaged by a flood in 1342.
+The first stone was laid on July 9, 1357, at 5:31 AM, a date and time chosen for its unique numerical palindrome (1-3-5-7-9-7-5-3-1), believed to imbue the bridge with strength and longevity, reflecting King Charles IV's interest in numerology and astrology.
+The renowned architect Peter Parler, also responsible for St. Vitus Cathedral, designed this significant structure.
+Completed in the early 15th century, the bridge served as the only means of crossing the Vltava River until 1841, establishing Prague as a vital trade route between Eastern and Western Europe and forming part of the historic coronation route of Bohemian kings.

 What Makes It Special